LewisJohnson/unity-ui-examples/CONTRIBUTING.md

 * Feel free to add to the .gitignore file.
 * We only accept examples written in C#.
 * There should be no spaces in any directory name.
+* We don't take requests for new examples.

 ## Reporting a Bug
 * Submit an issue, assuming one does not already exist.
 * Clearly describe the issue including steps to reproduce.

 ## Improving an Example
 Sometimes an example will have unclean code, a bug, or missing documentation.
-We welcome you to fix any example you see improvments in.
+We welcome you to fix any example you see needs improving.
 * Follow the "Reporting a bug" steps.
 * Assign yourself to the issue.
 * Fork the repository.